MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options
 -------

-Options specific to the 'manual' algorithm
+Options specific to the "manual" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-dirs image** Provide an input image that contains a pre-estimated fibre direction in each voxel (a tensor fit will be used otherwise)